mslaugh/Property-Inspection-Code-Sample/README.md

 https://**&lt;Your Tenancy&gt;**.sharepoint.com/sites/SuiteLevelAppDemo/_layouts/15/viewlsts.aspx

+If you open the Admin app and browse to your active directory you will see the groups and users are created.

+**Passwords**

+The initial password for all the users is **TempP@ssw0rd!**

+You will need to specify a new password for each user the first time you log in with them.

 **User Account Permission**
 After you have provisioned the Site Collection and content you must grant Member access to the Inspector, Dispatcher, and Repair People accounts.